vigoux/complementree.nvim/README.md

 The currently implemented matches functions are:
 - `lsp_matches`: for lsp-only matches
 - `luasnip_matches`: for LuaSnip matches.
+- `filetype_matches`: for files under the current directory
+- `ctags_matches`: for matches in the current tagfile

+All the `_matches` function take a table of options as parameters, dig into the [sources file](./lua/complementree/sources.lua) for more info about that.

 Using combinators, you can complete using LSP + LuaSnip with the
 following: